-I currently use an iPad, iPod Touch (for music), BlackBerry, Samsung Galaxy Tablet, one palmtop, a mini laptop and two highly sophisticated Laptops; not to talk of the highly powerful desktop I have in my study.
+I currently use an iPad, iPod Touch (for music), BlackBerry, Samsung Galaxy Tablet, one palmtop, a mini laptop and two highly sophisticated Laptops; not to talk of the highly powerful desktop I have in my study, and some of them I use them for work, but others is just for distracting, gaming and even online gambling since I found out I could Get £40 from Comparethebets with their exclusive bonus code so that hooked me.
 What kind of life is that?
 Don’t I sound crazy to you?
 Who in his right senses would know the right thing to do and still fail to do it?
 Only a crazy person of course; only that I am crazy with style and class; I AM ADDICTED!!!
 Oh my, Unthinkable!

 And I am not alone; I have once read of a woman who deactivated her Facebook account because she was concerned with the amount of time she spent on it.
 She said what had started as her favorite hobby (an urge to share and chat) mystically turned into a demanding and anti- social addiction that had practically taken over her life.
 The last stoke that broke her camel’s back was when she completely forgot about a long-planned reunion with a friend one evening simply because she’d been sidetracked by mindless Facebooking.

 Presently, there is much wide-spread debate amongst psychiatrists and psychologists as to whether or not there is such thing as internet addiction.
 Some experts say it is becoming a major problem, and can be as destructive to a person’s life as an addiction to alcohol, gambling or pornography.
 There are worries about online games, social networking and virtual relationships replacing real-life friendships, there are so many it makes you feel like a Gaming Buffs and no slowing down in sight.
+Check out the small hands gaming mice which is perfect for those who have smaller hands.
 But others say that the very idea of being to a medium of communication is ludicrous.
 Theses supporters claim it is like ironically saying someone is a ‘language addict’ or ‘thinking addict’, which of course makes no sense.
 With easy availability of smartphones for sale in OLX India, masses of people have ready internet access anywhere and anytime.

 A study conducted last year found that while mobile phones were valued as a way to stay productive, there were downsides to being available at all times.
 The survey of 2,254 adults found that 44 percent of cell-phone owners had slept with their phone next to their bed and that 67 percent had experienced ‘paranoid rings’, checking their phone even when it was not ringing or vibrating.
 Still, the proportion of cell-phone owners who said they could live without it went up to 37 percent compared to 29 percent in 2006.